 Which Drugs Can Be Taken Intravenously to Get High?

 Nearly all drugs can be injected.
 This is done by dissolving pills, powders, or salts into a liquid solution and using a hypodermic needle to get the liquid into a vein.
-This method is often preferred to ingesting a drug orally due to the fact that injecting a substance gets it to the brain much faster.
-The administration of street drugs by injection has been the bigger, faster and better way to get that high.
-The smoking, swallowing and snorting is less preferred because injecting Is the quickest and results in the most intense “high”.
+This method is often preferred to ingest a drug orally because injecting a substance gets it to the brain much faster.
+The administration of street drugs by injection has been the more significant, faster, and better way to get that high.
+Smoking, swallowing, and snorting are less preferred because injecting Is the quickest and results in the most intense “high.”

 Serious Danger with Abusing Drugs Intravenously